SidneyEmeka/datavisualizaation/README.md

 This project is a just for charts and data visualization point for a Flutter application. first is line chart
-A few resources to get you started if this is your first Flutter project:
+A few resources to get you started

-- [Lab: Write your first Flutter app]
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)

 For help getting started with Flutter development, view the